Ms. Giordano is a writer and public speaker who is interested in politics and history.

 Also at one time the Democratic Party was strongest in the South and the Republican Party was strongest in the North.
 That changed when President Lyndon Johnson, a member of the Democratic Party enacted civil rights legislation which was very unpopular in the South.
 Now the South is the stronghold of the Republicans.

-Why did the Donkey and the Elephant Become the Symbol of the Parties?
+Why Did the Donkey and the Elephant Become Symbols of the Parties?

 The Democratic Party was first associated with a in 1828 during the campaign of Andrew Jackson, a member of the Democratic Party.
 His opponents began to refer to him as a “jackass” (a donkey) because of his populist beliefs and his slogan "Let the people rule.”
 To their surprise and dismay, Jackson appropriated the donkey and started using it in his campaign posters to symbolize the stubbornness of his opponents.